taylorc1009/CSharp-NBM-Messaging-System/README.md

 This system allows both users and employees to create enquiiries and post updates about the company.
 Managers can also access the system and create incident reports about their branch.

+Prerequisits in order to run the:
+* Application:
+	* Copy the "textwords.csv" into the working directory.
+	* If you have any pre-existing messages (in "messages.json"), copy the file into the working directory.
+* UnitTests:
+	* Copy the "textwords.csv" into the working directory.
+	* Copy the "import-test.txt" into the working directory.

+If you're unsure where the working directory is, it is where the .exe is active.
+If you started the application in Visual Studio then this will probably be "../PresentationLayer/bin/Debug/", and for Unit Tests it's most likely "../UnitTest/bin/Debug/".

 ### Message types and requirements:
 * __SMS__ - text messages sent from mobile phones over mobile services.
 	* Properties: